 If we decide to work further together I ask you to commit to a minimum of 5 more sessions.
 This allows the time & space necessary to address what you would like to work on.
 I tend to work short to medium term (6-20 sessions.)

 I offer Counselling, Holistic Counselling & Shamanic Counselling; each has a slightly different approach, so you may want to look at my website to establish which one appeals to you most.
 However a first assessment session is required for all of these approaches, which would establish which one suits you best.

 Training, qualifications & experience

-Since 2013 I have worked with a bereavement charity, successfully completing their in-house training and seeing clients 1-1 in their own homes.
-I have also worked with a youth charity as well as seeing clients in my private practice, exploring a variety of different issues with people from all kinds of backgrounds and ages.
+For 4 years I worked with a bereavement charity, successfully completing their in-house training and seeing clients 1-1 in their own homes.
+I have also worked with a youth charity, supporting staff members.
+I run a successful private practice in Coxley, near Wells assisting people with all kinds of different issues.

-Before becoming a counsellor, I worked in the area of complementary health, focussing on healing, particularly shamanic healing.
+Before becoming a counsellor, I worked in the area of complementary health for many years as a shamanic healer.

 Areas of counselling I deal with

 Spiritual Crisis.
 Trauma.
 Relationship issues.
 Sexuality.
 Anxiety.
 Depression.
 Death & Dying.
 Bereavement.

 From £40.00 to £55.00